 1.3 When rights under the GDPR apply

-The relevant requirements in the GDRP apply to a Person to whom we have offered an Insurance Policy in a EU Country and whose Personal Information we Collect in relation to that Insurance Policy while they are still in the EU Country.
+The relevant requirements in the GDPR apply to a Person to whom We have offered an Insurance Policy in an EU Country and whose Personal Information we Collect in relation to that Insurance Policy while they are still in the EU Country.

 The terms “EU Country”, “Insurance Policy” and “Person” are defined in section 2 (Definitions) below.

 - APPs means the Australian Privacy Principles in the Privacy Act.

 - Collect includes use, disclose, disclosure, holding and Processing of Personal Information.
 “Collects”, “collecting”, “collected” or “collection” has a corresponding meaning.
 The terms

 - Correct includes “rectification” of inaccurate personal data as described in Article 16 of the GDPR.
 “Correction” or “corrected” has a corresponding meaning.

 - De-identify includes the meaning of “pseudonymisation” given in Article 4 (5) of the GDPR.